bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

 > This is the shorthand for flex-grow, flex-shrink and flex-basis combined.
 The second and third parameters (flex-shrink and flex-basis) are optional.
-Default is 0 1 auto.
+The default is "0 1 auto".

-&mdash;CSS Tricks
+&mdash; CSS Tricks

 > The idea of flexbox itself is to let tags directly inside the flexbox have some flexibility in their width or height (depending on the direction of your flex-flow rule).
 For instance we might be trying to make a sidebar and a main content which has the ratio of 1:4.
 We can also make them stretch to fit the whole of the container...

-&mdash;SuperHi
+&mdash; SuperHi

 ```html
 <section>